Mesotherapy – Dermal Fillers with Hyaluronic Pen

-The main principle operation of the Hyaluronic Pen is based on pressure.
-By the means of a spring system, the hyaluronic acid is pressed at high speed through the syringes, creating a fine stream of hyaluronic acid that easily penetrates the skin.
-Directly under the skin the hyaluronic acid diffuses in the subcutaneous tissue.
+The main principle operation of the Hyaluronic Pen is a station on pressure.
+Utilising a spring system, the hyaluronic acid is pressed at high speed through the syringes, creating a fine stream of hyaluronic acid that quickly penetrates the skin.
+Directly under the skin, the hyaluronic acid diffuses in the subcutaneous tissue.
 The amount, consistency, quality, and density of facial fat differ in different regions of the face.
 In the upper and lower eyelids, subcutaneous fat is virtually nonexistent.
-In the midface, there is a moderate amount of facial fat and this fat consists of globules which are not densely arranged.
+In the midface, there is a moderate amount of facial fat, and this fat consists of globules that are not densely arranged.
 In the upper and lower lips and over the mentum, the subcutaneous fat is densely packed.
-The choice of using a 0.3ml or a 0.5ml syringe will strongly be dependent on which area is being treated.
+The choice of using a 0.3ml or a 0.5ml syringe will firmly be dependent on which area is being performed.
 The goal of facial fillers is to plump, rejuvenate and change the facial surface contour.
-Facial convexities reflect light, and facial concavities create shadow.
+Facial convexities reflect light, and facial concavities create the shadow.
 The objective of the facial fillers is to change the light-shadow interface.

 The process of hyaluronic acid mesotherapy involves the administration of hyaluronic into the mesoderm or the middle layer of skin, fat, and connective tissue.
 The area to be treated is initially cleaned with antiseptic and applied with a local anesthetic cream.
 After numbing the area, a fine needle (the thickness of a hair) administers the hyaluronic.
 The process only lasts for a few minutes (5-10).
 There is usually no downtime in the case of Mesotherapy since the treatment is non-invasive.
 Directly after treatment, you can get back to everyday activities.